realchrismartin/mini-shell/README.md

   <h1>Mini-Shell</h1>

   <p>
-    A trivial shell implementation in C
+    A trivial (and redundant!) shell implementation in C
   </p>

 </div>